ministryofjustice/security-guidance/docs/enterprise-it-infrastructure.md

 Log Collection Principle\(s\): 6

-Where file service exist, sufficient log data must be created and forwarded, including sufficient data to satisfy the following:
+Where file service exist, sufficient log data must be created and forwarded.
+It must include sufficient data to satisfy the following:

 1. Detect permission changes and the user who changed such
 2. Detect all file/folder changes and the user who changed such